| Read Time: 9 minutes | Investor Losses |

 Related Read: Can I Sue My Financial Advisor For Structured Note Investment Losses?

-The Disadvantages of Investing in Structured Notes
+Cons: What are The Disadvantages of Investing in Structured Notes?

 Investing in structured notes may not be suitable for everyone.
 The main reason is that they are complex products that are often misunderstood.